Wookappa/mtg-set-downloader-binder/README.md

 ## Scripts

 - `MTG_Set_ScryfallDownloader.py`: This script enables you to download card images for a specific Magic: The Gathering set from the Scryfall API.
 It prompts the user to enter the set code and SSL verification preference, then proceeds to download the card images into the `art` directory within the repository.
 The script relies on the Scryfall API for accessing card data.
    - This script allows you also to download card images from a list of cards specified in a text file.
 It reads the card names, set codes, and card numbers from the file and retrieves the corresponding card data and images from the Scryfall API.
 The downloaded images are saved in the `art/CardsList` directory.

-Binder_Generator.py: Generates an HTML page that represents a card binder for the

 - `Binder_Generator.py`: Generates an `.HTML` page that represents a card binder for the Magic: The Gathering cards downloaded using the MTG Set Scryfall Downloader script.
 The generated HTML file, named `binder.html`, provides a visual representation of the downloaded cards, organized in a grid-like format.
 It includes interactive features such as image previews, pagination, and navigation buttons to browse through the card collection.